John Cole, 2nd Earl of Enniskillen

-Life
+Biography

-Cole was the son of William Willoughby Cole, 1st Earl of Enniskillen.
+Cole was the son of William Cole, 1st Earl of Enniskillen.
 He succeeded his father to the peerage and the Florence Court estate in 1803.

-In 1790 and in 1798, he was elected for Sligo Borough and Fermanagh.
+In 1790 and in 1798, he was elected for Sligo and County Fermanagh.
 Both times, he chose to sit for the latter and represented the constituency in the Irish House of Commons until the Act of Union in 1801.
 After the Union, Cole was subsequently returned to the British House of Commons for Fermanagh, a seat he held until he succeeded his father to the earldom in 1803.
-He then sat in the House of Lords as an Irish Representative Peer from 1804 to 1840.
+He then sat in the House of Lords as an Irish representative peer from 1804 to 1840.

 He was also Governor of Fermanagh until 1831 and thereafter Lord Lieutenant of the county until his death.
 He was made a Knight of the Order of St Patrick in 1810 and in 1815 created Baron Grinstead, of Grinstead in the County of Wiltshire, in the Peerage of the United Kingdom.

-Private life
+Personal life

 Lord Enniskillen married Lady Charlotte Paget, daughter of Henry Paget, 1st Earl of Uxbridge, in 1805.
 They had five children: